 About Idelalisib (Zydelig®)

-Idelalisib is a type of targeted therapy.
-It works by targeting a protein called phosphoinositide 3-kinase (PI3K) delta, which is important in the activation and proliferation of B cells.
+Idelalisib is a kinase inhibitor.
+A kinase is an enzyme that promotes cell growth.
+There are many types of kinases, which control different phases of cell growth.
+By blocking a particular enzyme from working, this medication can slow the growth of cancer cells.
+This medication works by targeting a protein called phosphoinositide 3-kinase (PI3K) delta, which is important in the activation and proliferation of B cells.
 PI3K is seen in higher than normal levels in many B-cell cancers (including CLL, follicular B-cell lymphoma and small lymphocytic lymphoma).

 How to Take Idelalisib